QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 JCOM's pricing data is not available, hence an opinion cannot be rendered at the current time.

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
-JCOM's relative strength trend has been declining over the last 4 months.
-This is a negative sign.
+JCOM's relative strength trend has been increasing over the last 4 months.
+This type of price action is favorable.

 PRICE PERFORMANCE COMPARED TO ALL OTHER STOCKS: [PASS]

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
 JCOM's relative strength of 86 is at an acceptable level, and therefore passes this test.